nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 * Consultations may also be recorded in non-structured form i.e. a grouping of clinical record entries under the same 'Date/Dr/Place/Type' but without additional structure (topics or SOAP headings)
 * Consultations may incorporate a range of different record entries e.g. measurements, test results, textual narrative, structured narrative, coded observations, medications

+## Logical Structure ##

+Consultations follow a common logical structure.

+* Context

+Each consultation has a set of context information that describes when and where the consultation took place, the patient it covered and who else was involved (such as a doctor).

+* Topics

+A consultation will be split into one of more topics.
+Each topic describes an area of discussion (or activity) that took place in the consultation.

+A topic may (but not always) be related to a specific problem in the patient’s record.
+In these cases, all the discussions and activities recorded under that topic are in regards to that problem.

+* Headings

+A topic may be split into one of more headings (sometimes referred to as SOAP headings).
+Each heading covers a specific part of the consultation process about that topic.

+There is no national standard for headings so they will reflect the headings available in the provider clinical system.

+* Clinical Items

+Within each heading there may be one or more clinical items.
+Grouped together these clinical items describe in full the details of the consultation recorded under the heading.

+Any type of clinical item may form part of the consultation (medications, allergies, immunisations, uncategorised data, etc).

+* Topics without Headings

+A topic can be created without headings.
+In these cases, the clinical items are recorded directly under the topic the same way they are recording under a heading.

 ## Approach ##

 ![Consultation FHIR Resource Model ](images/access_structured/Consultation_FHIR_Resource_Model.png)